grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-This is a great way to compose objects when we want to use the same
-sender with different recipients at different times (most often from
-different parts of the code):
+Contrary to the constructor approach, where a `Sender` could hide from its user the fact that it needs `Recipient`, in this case the user of `Sender` is explicitly responsible for supplying a `Recipient`.
+It may look like the coupling of user to `Recipient` is a disadvantage, but there are scenarios where it is actually **required** for a code using `Sender` to be able to provide its own `Recipient` - it lets us use the same sender with different recipients at different times (most often from different parts of the code):

 {lang="csharp"}
 ~~~